finnpedersenkazes/learning-ts/README.md

 Now we need to write a new function to get our record from the API and return a TaskEntity that we can put into the currentTask in the state.

-First I define the url and an arbitray task id.
+First I define the url and a task id.

 ```
 const TASKS_API: string = "https://taskmanager01-api.herokuapp.com/tasks";